Andrew David Irvine: Political work

 An advocate of traditional democratic civil liberties, Irvine has argued in favour of free speech rights, both for political reasons and in the context of defending academic freedom.

 Together with Stephen Wexler, he has argued that modern constitutional protections of the rule of law can trace their roots as far back as Socrates' demand that even lawmakers must be bound by the law.
 It was this demand that led to Aristotle's distinction between psephismata (votes of the assembly) and nomos (statute law), and to the resulting debate over how best to decide questions of legal supremacy within a democracy.

 Together with Jason Gratl, he has argued that, in its modern form, the rule of law helps resolve tensions between national security and public accountability and, together with John Whyte, he has argued that care needs to be taken with regard to electoral reform, especially when it comes to implementing proposals focusing on proportional representation.

 To help safeguard the legal system from abuse, Irvine has emphasized the importance of three key principles – the rule of law, the separation of powers and democratic accountability.
 He is often cited in the media on issues ranging from free speech and academic freedom to parliamentary procedure and judicial activism.

 In 2025, Irvine and four other petitioners asked the Supreme Court of British Columbia to defend the academic freedom of students and professors at the University of British Columbia by upholding section 66(1) of the BC University, a section that states that “A university must be non-sectarian and non-political in principle”.
-In line with this requirement, the petitioners sought a court order prohibiting the University of British Columbia "from engaging in political activity" by making statements on Israel and Palestine, by making Indigenous land acknowledgements, and by requiring obligatory agreement for faculty about diversity, equity, and inclusion doctrines.
+In line with this requirement, the petitioners sought a court order prohibiting the University of British Columbia "from engaging in political activity" by making statements on Israel and Palestine, by making Indigenous land acknowledgements, and by requiring obligatory agreement from faculty about diversity, equity, and inclusion doctrines.